Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-The experiment used $\bar{\nu}_e$ from the six reactors at the Yonggwang nuclear power plant located in the west coast of South Korea, about 400km from Seoul, producing a total thermal output of 16.4GWhr\cite{kim2016measurement}. \\Two identical detectors-- a near and a far detector, each having 16 tons of Gadolinium (Gd) loaded liquid scintillator (LS), are located at 294m and 1383m respectively from the centre of the reactor array in the opposite direction to each other.
-The objective of placing two identical detectors is to minimize the systematic uncertainities arising due to the uncertainities in the number of $\bar{\nu}_e$ from the sources\cite{ahn2012observation}.\\Each RENO detector has a cylindrical shape of 8.8m in height and 8.4m in diameter; consists of a main Inner Detector(ID) and Outer veto Detector(OD).
-The ID is in a cylindrical stainless vessel of 5.4m diameter and 5.8m in height which houses two nested cylindrical acrylic vessels\cite{joo2012status}.\\In 500 days of data taken between August 2011 and January 2013, RENO observes a clear deficit of reactor $\bar{\nu}_e$ in the far detector.
-The parameter\cite{seo2016recent}
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} Yonggwang, South Korea \task \textbf{Period:} Aug, 2011-\textit{present} \task \textbf{Type:} $\bar{\nu}_{e}$ (disappearance) \task \textbf{Detection Technique:} Scintillator \end{tasks} The RENO experiment was set-up to measure the reactor neutrino mixing angle $\theta_{13}$.
+The experiment detects electron anti-neutrinos from the six reactors at Hanbit nuclear power plant located in the west coast of South Korea at Yonggwang, about 400km from Seoul, producing a total thermal output of 16.4GWhr\cite{kim2016measurement}.\\ Two identical detectors-- a near and a far detectors, each having 16.5 tons of Gadolinium (Gd) loaded liquid scintillator (LS), are located at 294m and 1383m respectively from the centre of the reactor array in the opposite direction to each other.
+The objective of placing two identical detectors is to minimize the systematic uncertainities arising due to the uncertainities in the number of $\bar{\nu}_e$ from the sources\cite{ahn2012observation}.
+Each RENO detector has a cylindrical shape of 8.8m in height and 8.4m in diameter; consists of a main Inner Detector(ID) and Outer veto Detector(OD).
+The ID is in a cylindrical stainless vessel of 5.4m diameter and 5.8m in height which houses two nested cylindrical acrylic vessels\cite{joo2012status}.
+The principle used in the detection process is the inverse beta decay (IBD) given by: In 1500 days of data taken between $11^{th}$ August 2011 and September 2015\cite{seo2017talk}, RENO observes an excess of $\sim 5 MeV$ in reactor neutrino spectrum.
+The absolute reactor neutrino flux is obtained to be $R=0.946\pm0.021$\cite{seo2017talk}.
+Moreover, using these 1500 days of data and observation of energy dependent disappearance of reactor neutrino, the parameters\cite{seo2017talk} obtained are-